Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Heuristic Optimization

 When solving the reduced problem in each iteration (line \ref{algline:gurobi_call}), we use ($i$) a time limit, and ($ii$) a parameter $threshold\_gap$ to decide when to stop.
 MIP solvers keep track of an upper bound ($Z_U$) (provided by the current best solution) and a lower bound ($Z_L$) (obtained by solving relaxed LP problems) of the objective value.
 We stop the optimization when the relative gap $(Z_U - Z_L) / Z_U$ becomes smaller than the $threshold\_gap$.
-In our experiments, we set this threshold to $5\%$.
+In our experiments, we set this to $5\%$.
 In total, \algo{} has four parameters: $n$, $p$, $p_{inc}$, and $threshold\_gap$.
-In some iterations, it may happen that the current solution is already within the threshold gap.
-In that case, the algorithm will simply continue to the next iteration.